symfony/symfony-docs/controller.rst

 :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\AbstractController`.
 It can be extended to gain access to helper methods.

-Add the ``use`` statement atop your controller class and then modify ``LuckyController`` to extend it:
+Add the ``use`` statement at top of your controller class and then modify ``LuckyController`` to extend it:

 .. code-block:: diff